discoveryjs/jora/README.md

 Related projects:

 - [jora-cli](https://github.com/discoveryjs/jora-cli) – Command line interface for Jora
+- [Jora sandbox](https://discoveryjs.github.io/jora-sandbox/) – A Web interface where you can play with jora syntax or transform some JSON with zero setup
 - [Discovery](https://github.com/discoveryjs/discovery) – Hackable JSON discovery tool.
 Uses jora to query a data for views
 - [JsonDiscovery](https://github.com/discoveryjs/browser-extension-json-discovery) – Chrome extension built on Discovery which allows you to discover a JSON documents and make beautiful reports on the fly